Roxhitttt/Cpp-Notes-and-Codes/README.md

 Example - `Example of contructor of Parameterised contructor : =`
      https://github.com/Roxhitttt/Cpp-Notes-and-Codes/blob/24b49c9a16a86168b490a4ebf4e3d78d22a6cfb8/Basic_programs/Basic1_Programs/Contructor3.cpp

-Example - `Write a c++ program to accept length and breadth of rectangle used parameterized contructor and display area of rectangle. : =`
+Example 1 - `Write a c++ program to accept length and breadth of rectangle used parameterized contructor and display area of rectangle. : =`
      https://github.com/Roxhitttt/Cpp-Notes-and-Codes/blob/24b49c9a16a86168b490a4ebf4e3d78d22a6cfb8/Basic_programs/Basic1_Programs/Contructor4.cpp

 3. Copy Contructor

+Example - `Example of contructor of Copy Contructor : =`

+Example 1 - `Write a c++ program to print Time as Hour/Minute/Second and then Add it to another object. : =`